Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Unit Testing and its Subtasks

 Quantum programs may consist of multiple subroutines, and in addition to the output states of these subroutines, there also exist relations among them that can be used for testing quantum programs.
 For example, consider the execution of several subroutines, denoted as $\texttt{P}_1$, $\texttt{P}_2$, \dots, $\texttt{P}_n$.
 We represent their sequential execution as the composed program $\texttt{P}_n \circ \dots \circ \texttt{P}_2 \circ \texttt{P}_1$, where $\circ$ represents the sequential execution from right to left.
 It executes $\texttt{P}_1$ on input $x$ and produces output $o_1$, which becomes the input for $\texttt{P}_2$, and so on until the final output is produced by $\texttt{P}_n$.

-A typical relation exists between an original subroutine and its variants.
 While some programming languages provide mechanisms for automatically generating and managing the three variants of an original program, these mechanisms may not always be available.
 Consequently, there are cases where it becomes necessary to manually implement these variants and test them.
 Fortunately, by leveraging the relation between the variants and the original subroutine, it is possible to avoid the need for redesigning test cases.
 This approach allows for a unified testing process that remains independent of the specific subroutine being tested.
 Suppose we have finished testing the original subroutine \texttt{P}, we denote inverse, controlled, power variants of \texttt{P} as \texttt{InvP}, \texttt{CtrlP}, and \texttt{PowP}, respectively.

 For \texttt{InvP}, there is an obvious relation: